 You’ve decided that you need a commercial construction loan.
 This means that you need to start by contacting a hard money lender or a traditional lender to discuss your project and financing.

-Like with any other loan, you will need to submit a loan application for your lender to decide whether or not they will proceed with your project.
+Like with any other loan, you must submit a loan application for your lender to decide whether or not they will proceed with your project.
 Typically, they’ll look at the overall cost, projections, and background of the developers.